 Outdoor Recess Attire: Boots, scarves, jackets, mittens, snow pants, and other appropriate seasonal clothing is required.
 Please mark your child's outerwear with their name for identification purposes.
-All children are expected to go outside with the exception of specific medical situations.
+All children are expected to go outside with the exception of specific medical situations which require a doctor's note.